Invasion of Elba: Plan

-In the briefing immediately prior to the landing, Troubridge said he expected the shore batteries to have been taken out by aerial bombardment and the commandos.
-He also said the garrison only consisted of about 800 men, mostly of non-German nationalities who were unlikely to put up much resistance.
+In his briefing, Troubridge said he expected the shore batteries to have been destroyed by aerial bombardment and the commandos.
+He also said the garrison only consisted of about 800 men, mostly non-German, who were unlikely to put up much resistance.

 Invasion

-On 16 June, the day before the invasion, German reconnaissance aircraft spotted two flotillas of invasion ships, but thought they were just the normal naval convoys between Naples and Bastia.
-To preserve the surprise, there was no pre-invasion bombing until the night of 16–17 June, when 26 Vickers Wellingtons bombed Portoferraio and Porto Longone.
+On 16 June, the day before the invasion, German reconnaissance aircraft spotted two flotillas of invasion ships but thought they were just the normal naval convoys between Naples and Bastia.
+To preserve surprise, there was no pre-invasion bombing until the night of 16/17 June, when 26 Vickers Wellingtons bombed Portoferraio and Porto Longone.